obsidian-tasks-group/obsidian-tasks/docs/How To/Set up custom statuses.md

     - `[!]` -> `[D]` -> `[X]` -> `[!]`:
     - ![After adding the other two new statuses](../images/settings-custom-statuses-important-loop-added.png)

-{: .info }
+> [!info]
 > The status changes are applied to newly edited tasks and subsequently opened notes immediately.
 >
 > Whilst experimenting and setting up your statuses, you do not need to restart Obsidian, unless you want to make Tasks re-read all the tasks in your vault, for example so that searches are aware of the changed statuses.
 >
 > Once you are happy with your statuses, we recommend restarting Obsidian, to ensure that all tasks and query results use the correct settings.

-{: .warning }
+> [!warning]
 Tasks currently allows creation of more than one status with the same symbol.
 It silently ignores any duplicate symbols: only the first will be used.
-If in doubt, examine the available statuses in the status dropdown in the [‘Create or edit Task’ Modal]({{ site.baseurl }}{% link getting-started/create-or-edit-task.md %}).
+If in doubt, examine the available statuses in the status dropdown in the [[Create or edit Task|‘Create or edit Task’ Modal]].

 ### Test the new statuses

-Now you can create use the [‘Create or edit Task’ Modal]({{ site.baseurl }}{% link getting-started/create-or-edit-task.md %}) to create a new task and set its status:
+Now you can create use the [[Create or edit Task|‘Create or edit Task’ Modal]] to create a new task and set its status:

 ![Task edit modal shows new statuses immediately](../images/modal-showing-new-statuses.png)